‘The virus spares no one’: World reacts to Trump’s positive coronavirus test

 Trump has often faced widespread criticism from abroad over his handling of the pandemic.
 Foreign researchers have repeatedly criticized the Trump administration for failing to adequately take into account scientific advice in the coronavirus response, as the death toll in the United States continues to climb past the 207,000 mark.

-In July, Trump donned a face mask for the first time in public after months of downplaying their importance in the global effort to slow transmission and previously mocking Democratic rival Joe Biden for wearing a face covering.
+In July, Trump donned a mask for the first time in public after months of downplaying their importance in the global effort to slow transmission and previously mocking Democratic rival Joe Biden for wearing a face covering.

 “Nobody is immune from #COVID19,” the United Nations Office for disaster risk reduction, tweeted Friday, responding to the news of Trump’s positive test.